valterUo/QSVT-examples/README.md

 ## Quantum eigenvalue estimation by QSVT

 The algorithm is inspired by the paper [A Grand Unification of Quantum Algorithms](https://arxiv.org/abs/2105.02859).
-The submodule `pyqsp` (Python Quantum Signal Processing) package is used to calculate the phase sift angels.
+The submodule `pyqsp` (Python Quantum Signal Processing) [package](https://github.com/ichuang/pyqsp) is used to calculate the phase sift angles.

-## Other examples
+## Other examples: TODO

-TODO
+- Matrix inverse
+- Hamiltonian simulation
+- Phase estimation
+- Quantum machine learning applications
+- Diagrammatic view to QSVT?